Behind the Trends

 1999 VMA Viewers

 Blink-182 became one of the few guitar-playing bands to secure regular TRL votes alongside the likes of *NSYNC and Britney Spears.
-They were essentially "a boyband for people who liked guitars" - offering infectious pop-punk tunes with a side of potty humor to teen audiences.
+They were essentially "real musicians who could compete with manufactured pop" - offering infectious pop-punk tunes with authentic instrumentation and self-written songs to teen audiences.

 AMERICAN PIE CULTURAL IMPACT